marek-g/rust-ledger-parser/README.md

     ACCOUNT  [AMOUNT] [= BALANCE] [; NOTE]
   ```

+  - Virtual accounts are supported
-  There may be only a single posting without an amount or balance in a transaction.
+  - There may be only a single posting without an amount or balance in a transaction

 - Commodity prices with format:

   ```ledger-cli
   P DATE SYMBOL PRICE
   ```

+- Command directives: `include`

 ## Example